Use of Psychological Tools

 When psychological tools may be used

-Psychological tools may be introduced where appropriate to support:
+Psychological tools may be introduced where they can usefully support:

 Increased self-awareness and leadership insight